Author Dave Schwensen brings the excitement of Beatlemania!

 The Concert Experience!

-Step back into the 1960's to experience the spark that ignited a generation that changed the world.
-Feel the excitement through first-hand memories and two concert films that take you behind the scenes and on stage with the most influential group in the history of popular music and rock 'n' roll.
-This program also includes an opening film featuring news events and popular music from the year 1963 and leading up to the Beatles' February 9, 1964 debut on "The Ed Sullivan Show."
+Step back into the 1960’s to experience the spark that ignited a generation that changed the world.
+Feel the excitement through first-hand memories and concert films that take you behind the scenes and on stage with the most influential group in the history of popular music and rock and roll.

 For more information, pricing and scheduling, please use the Contact link above or send an email to dave@davelaughs.com.